Apicurio/apicurio-data-models/src/main/ts/module/README.md

+# Apicurio Datamodels

-A typescript library for reading, manipulating, and writing OpenAPI and AsyncAPI documents.
+A Typescript library for reading, manipulating, and writing OpenAPI and AsyncAPI documents.

 Install with `npm install apicurio-data-models`.